ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   property itself.
 The representation is implementation dependent; however, implementations MUST provide a method for the application to determine the entire set of possible values for each property.
-- Preference: can take one of five values (Prohibit, Avoid, Neutral, Prefer, Require) for the level of preference of a given property during protocol selection; see {{selection-props}}.
+- Preference: can take one of five values (Prohibit, Avoid, Ignore, Prefer, Require) for the level of preference of a given property during protocol selection; see {{selection-props}}.